Junkee

-Junkee was launched in 2013, targeting 18- to 29-year-olds.
+Junkee (also known as Junkee.com) is an Australian digital media platform operated by Junkee Media, focusing on youth culture, entertainment, and lifestyle content.
+It was launched in 2013, targeting 18- to 29-year-olds.
 It covers film, TV, music, politics, and social justice.
 In June 2024, Junkee underwent a major rebrand, introducing a new website and visual identity under the moniker "Junkee 2.0," emphasizing a social-first strategy to engage readers.

-Punkee

-Punkee launched in 2017 as a Gen Z-focused entertainment platform.
-It covers pop culture, reality TV, celebrity news, and social trends.
-In December 2024, Punkee refreshed its brand, including a new website and logo, aimed at engaging Gen Z readers with social-first content.

-AWOL

-AWOL is a youth travel site produced in partnership with Qantas, launched in 2014.
-It provides travel guides, destination inspiration, and lifestyle content for young Australians seeking unique experiences.